dogmajs/dogmajs/README.md

 @Dogma({
-  comment: `A resource owner can be an User or an Organization`, }) export class ResourceOwner extends Dogma.Object {
+  comment: `A resource owner can be an User or an Organization`, }) export abstract class ResourceOwner extends Dogma.Object {

   @Dogma.comment `The resource owner id` id = Dogma[0].required(String);